 Donald L. Sudbrink Scholarship

 The Donald L. Sudbrink Scholarship was established in 1990 in honor of John Carroll’s former principal.
-This $1200 four-year award ($300 each year) is given annually to a student who has demonstrated academic excellence on the HSPT Test.
-There is no application for this scholarship; all freshmen admission applicants are eligible for this award The Scholarship recipient will be notified in mid-February.
+This $1,200, four-year award ($300 each year) is given annually to the incoming student with the highest overall composite score on the HSPT Test.
+There is no application for this scholarship; all freshman applicants are eligible for this award.
+The Scholarship recipient will be notified in mid-February.

 The Knott Scholarship Funds